arista/reknow/README.md

 * Each Entity class must be registered with at most one StateManager
 * Relationships (`hasMany`, `hasOne`, `belongsTo`) can only be established between Entity classes managed by the same StateManager.
-* An action managed by a StateManager will only manage the state changes in the Entities associated with that StateManager
+* An `@R.action` managed by a StateManager should not "span" Entities across different StateManagers
-* A query managed by a StateManager will only track dependencies on the Entities associated with that StateManager
+* An `@R.query` managed by a StateManager will not track dependencies on Entities associated with other StateManagers

 There is no practical limit to the number of Entity classes, either minimum or maximum, that can be associated with a StateManager.
 Even the simplest stateful React component can take advantage of Reknow, using a StateManager that manages a single Entity class.